radhak63/Advanced-Data-Storage-Retrieval-SQLAlchemy-ORM/README.md

 This program was written by Radha Mahalingam on 4-20-19

-This project analyses the data provided by the ride sharing company to offer data-backed guidance on new opportunities for market differentiation.
-The data provided includes complete recordset of historic rides and about every active drivers, including details like city, driver count,individual fares, and city type.

 This project analyses the climate of Honolulu, Hawaii, where I plan to go on a long holiday vacation.
 Using Python and SQLAlchemy, I did basic climate analysis and data exploration using the climate database.
 Using SQLAlchemy ORM queries, Pandas, Matplotlib and Jupyter notebook.

 ## Step 1 - Climate Analysis and Exploration